telerik/winforms-docs/controls/syntax-editor/features/margins.md

 ---
 title: Margins
 page_title: Margins - WinForms SyntaxEditor Control
-description: WinForms SyntaxEditor control renders its elements on different layers based on the types of tags that are used
+description: WinForms SyntaxEditor control renders its elements on different layers based on the types of tags that are used.
 slug: syntax-editor-features-margins
 tags: features, margins
 published: True